 7.1.3.1 General

 This subclause contains procedures for group communications directly between multiple MCVideo clients without involving the network to provide associated functions.
+Off-network MCVideo communications are based on ProSe capabilities as described in clause 7.x.

 The group communication setup is described in subclause 7.1.3.3 and two variations of joining an existing communication group communication are described, the passive variant in subclause 7.1.3.4 and the active variant in subclause 7.1.3.5.